You can read an example, step-by-step, of the process below being implemented on a WordPress site here.

 This is the only way to use both caching and Ezoic's CDN.

 a.
-Make sure that you’re looking at the date range after Ezoic caching was turned on.
+Make sure that you’re looking at the date range after the date Ezoic caching was turned on.
 Here is the direct link to the report within Big Data Analytics.

 Cache hit = Ezoic is caching the pageview